syncfusion-content/xamarin-docs/Xamarin/Parallax-View/custom-controls.md

 documentation: ug
 ---

-# Custom controls in Xamarin Parallax View Control
+# Scrolling support for custom controls in Xamarin Parallax View

 The Parallax view supports custom scrollable controls using the `IParallaxView` interface.
 This interface implements the `ScrollableContentSize` property and the `Scrolling` event.